How to calculate overtime pay: guide, formulas and examples

 The same rules apply to remote employees as for employees who work on site.
 All non-exempt employees must be paid time-and-a-half for all time worked over 40 hours in a week.

-What happens if an employer fails to pay overtime?
+What happens if employers fail to pay overtime?

 Can an employer give extra time off instead of paying overtime?